Five-man Man of Steel shortlist named

-Steve Prescott Man of Steel shortlist revealed: Connor, Lomax, Tomkins, Widdop and Abdull up for award
+Steve Prescott Man of Steel award: Connor, Lomax, Tomkins, Widdop & Abdull shortlisted

 Last updated on .From the section Rugby League